 - Warnings from your web browser, from ArcGIS Desktop, or from ArcGIS Pro about the site being untrusted.
-When a web browser encounters a self-signed certificate, it will typically display a warning and ask you to confirm that you want to proceed to the site.
+When a web browser encounters a self-signed certificate, it typically displays a warning and asks you to confirm that you want to proceed to the site.
 Many browsers display warning icons or a red color in the address bar for as long as you are using the self-signed certificate.

-- The inability to open a federated service in the portal's Map Viewer, add a secured service item to the portal, log in to ArcGIS Server Manager on a federated server, or connect to the portal from ArcGIS Maps for Office.
+- The inability to open a federated service in the portal's Map Viewer, add a secured service item to the portal, sign in to ArcGIS Server Manager on a federated server, or connect to the portal from ArcGIS for Office.

 - Unexpected behavior when configuring utility services, printing hosted services, and accessing the portal from client applications.

 The above list of issues you will experience when using a self-signed certificate is not exhaustive.
 It's imperative that you use a CA-signed certificate to fully test and deploy your portal.

 For instructions on how to configure ArcGIS Enterprise with a CA-signed certificate, see the following topics:

 Cross-site scripting (XSS) attacks inject and run code in existing web pages.
 The attacker often deceives the victim into opening that page with data or input the attacker provides.
 In ArcGIS Server sites, that input or data can be features returned by a feature service.